We Never Fight on Wednesday

-I was in a few different places with different temperatures, so temperature negatively correlated when on self-induced, which meant that I was streaming up less scenarios when it was warmer.
+I was in a few different places with different temperatures, so temperature negatively correlated when on self-induced, which meant that I was dreaming up less scenarios when it was warmer.
 When it was cooler I was coming up with more disaster scenarios, again, a small dataset but I thought that was interesting.

 And it changed from previous state meant the distance from where I had previously been to the next state it actually positively correlated, not strongly but positively correlated meaning that when I did self-induced I was just getting myself a little bit more upset pretty consistently, where with the direct I would just react in accordance with the situation.